De Bry Rare Books

 The journal aimed to spread enlightenment learning to Asia, and encouraged articles from across the Dutch speaking regions of Asia.

 This first volume contains a wide range of scholarship produced in the Dutch East Indies, including reports on smallpox inoculation in Batavia, botanical classification of Malay plants using Linnaean taxonomy, and agricultural studies on sugar production.
-Analytical works include articles on experimental work with artificial magnets, critiques of Dutch maritime charts, comparative studies of Asian calendrical systems, and historical and ethnographic accounts of Java and Timor.
+Experimental works with artificial magnets, critiques of Dutch maritime charts, comparative studies of Asian calendrical systems, and historical and ethnographic accounts of Java and Timor.